radiantlogic-v8/documentation-new/documentation/cloud-manager-guide/environments/environment-overview/import-configuration-file.md

 ## Begin file upload

-You can begin the configuration file import from the *Environments* home screen or from a specific environment's *Details* screen.
+You can begin the configuration file import from the *Environments* home screen or from a specific environment's *Overview* screen.
 After initiating the file import workflow, the steps to import a configuration file are the same.

 ### Environments home screen

 To begin the file import from the *Environments* home screen, locate the environment where you would like to import a configuration file.
-Select the ellipsis to the far right to open the *Options* dropdown menu.
+Select the ellipsis (**...**) to the far right to open the **Options** dropdown menu.
 From the dropdown menu, select **Import Configuration** to open the import configuration dialog box and begin the file import workflow.

 ![image description](environments/environment-overview/images/import-configuration.png)

 ### Environment details screen

-To being the file import from a specific environment's *Details* screen, select **Configuration** from the navigation bar to navigate to the *Configuration* screen.
+To begin the file import from a specific environment's detailed view, select the environment where you would like to import the file to navigate to the environment's *Overview* screen.
+From here, select **Configuration** from the top navigation bar to proceed to the *Configuration* screen.

 ![image description](environments/environment-overview/images/import-env-details-screen.png)